Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - precocious: (esp children) showing mental development or achievement much earlier than usual.
 - morganatic: a morganatic marriage is one in which one partner is of higher social rank, and the other cannot claim this partner's title or possessions or pass them to their children.
 - cogitation: the act of thinking very carefully about a subject, or the thoughts themselves.
+- retrenchment: a situation in which a government, etc. spends less or reduces cost.
+(Def 2: a situation in which someone loses their job because their employer doesn't need them.)
+- abstemious: not doing things that give you pleasure, like not eating good food or drinking alcohol.
+- aberrant: different from what's typical/usual, esp. in an unacceptable way.
+- efflorescence: the period when flowers start to appear on a plant.
+(Def 2: the production of a lot of art, esp. of high quality.)
+- contention: the disagreement that results from opposing arguments.
+- backchannel: a method of communication/discussion that's not direct or made public.
+(Def 2: A sound/sign that someone makes to show that (s)he is listening to the person who's talking.)
+- flimsy: very thin, or easily broken/destroyed.
+- rickety: in bad condition and therefore weak and likely to break.
+- grifter: someone who gets money dishonestly by tricking people.
+- inauspicious: showing signs that something will not be successful or positive.
+- insinuated: to suggest, without being direct, that something unpleasant is true.
+- rankle: to make someone annoyed or angry for a long time.
+- brook: (noun: a small strem) (verb: to not allow/accept something, esp. a difference of opinion/intention.)
+- dote/doted (on someone): to love someone completely and believe they're perfect.
+- filch: to steal something of little value.
+- saccades: a quick movement of the eye that results in it looking in a different direction.
+- shaded into night (useful phrase)
+- parlayed: to use or develop money, skills, etc. in a way that makes more money or leads to success.
+- acolytes: anyone who follows/helps another person, or someone who helps a priest in some religious ceremonies.
+- hypnagogic state:
+- oneiromantic (oneiromancy): divination through dreams.
 -